antoniobelmar/CV/README.md

 ## Bio

 I am a full-stack developer who trained at Makers Academy and graduated in January 2018.
-I have done projects primarily in Javascript and Ruby using frameworks like Node.js or Rails.
+I have done projects primarily in Javascript and Ruby using Node.js, React and Rails.
 I am naturally curious and love the idea of creating usable products.
 In my past life, I graduated with a MSc International Management from the Rotterdam School of Management in the Netherlands and have worked as an Investment Banking Analyst, Operations Manager at a start-up and as Growth Marketing Manager.
 I am currently looking for a full-stack developer role in London where I can keep perfecting my software crafting skills.

 ## Skills